szabgab/python-test-site/README.md

 * /     - a pure HTML page where the whole thing is generated on the server.
 * /echo - a form that echos back the text one typed in using either a GET or a POST request
-* Login with username/password using cookies
+* Login with username/password using cookies.
+Any userN/pwN is a valid login.
 * /account - only logged in users can access this page
 * /login   - login form and page
 * /logout